ekillops/meal-tracker/README.md

 ## Description

-_A small ember app to track meals in a day._
+_A small Angular app to track meals in a day._

 ## Setup/Installation Requirements